 2. Change your body language

 You can slowly start confidence building by changing your body language.
 This starts with your posture, eye contact and smiling.
 A simple smile with your shoulders back emanates confidence.
-Smiling will not only make others more comfortable around you, it can make you feel better too.
+Smiling will not only make others more comfortable around you, but it can also make you feel better too.
 Try to imagine a person who is smiling with good posture - this person looks self-confident.

 3. Avoid accepting failure

 Don’t give up and accept failure.
-You are able to find a solution in nearly everything, so why would you want to throw in the towel?
+You are able to find a solution for nearly everything, so why would you want to throw in the towel?
 Succeeding through perseverance can be one of the best confidence boosters.